emu-sh/.oh-my-comma/README.md

 ## Comma neOS powerline prompt and helper commands

+PRs accepted!
+What cool shit do you do to your ssh session with your car??

 <img src="https://emu.bz/xmf" alt="" />

 You should be able to get started with something like: